 1 killed, several injured when big rig plows into Texas Department of Public Safety office in apparent "intentional" act, officials say

-A big rig plowed into a Texas Department of Public Safety office in an apparent "intentional" act, injuring multiple people, officials said Friday.
-Fourteen people were injured in the crash, and one person died from their injuries at the hospital, said DPS Sgt.
+A big rig plowed into a Texas Department of Public Safety office in an apparent "intentional" act, officials said Friday.
+One person was killed and at least a dozen people were injured, said DPS Sgt.
 Justin Ruiz at a news conference on Friday afternoon.

 A suspect stole the 18-wheeler and crashed into the office in Brenham, about 75 miles west of Houston, in a "deliberate, heinous act," said Texas state Sen. Lois Kolkhorst in a statement on social media.

+Parker, of Chappell Hill, was arrested and is in custody in the Washington County Jail, online inmate records show.
+He is facing multiple charges, including evading arrest and unauthorized use of a vehicle.

-Three people were life-flighted with critical injuries and three others were transported to local hospitals in stable condition, Kolkhorst said.
+Three people were life-flighted to area hospitals with critical injuries, Ruiz disclosed, one of whom died at the hospital.
+Three others were transported by ambulance to a local hospital in stable condition, all three of whom were treated and released.

+Eight people were treated on scene and released, Ruiz said.
+The suspect was not among the injured.

+The identification of the deceased person won't be released until next of kin is notified, officials said.

+Brenham Mayor Atwood Kenjura praised law enforcement for their quick response in stopping the suspect from attacking again.

+"Had it not been for their quick action, as you can see across the street, the suspect was backing the vehicle up, with the intent of going into it again," Kenjura told reporters.

-Kolkhorst, who represents the area, said that no DPS employees suffered serious injuries and one staffer was trapped "for a period of time" in the building.
+Kolkhorst, who represents the area, said that no DPS employees suffered serious injuries, and one staffer was trapped "for a period of time" in the building.
+Ruiz said it was unclear exactly how many of the injured were DPS employees, and how many were civilians.

 The Texas Department of Public Safety is a sprawling agency and one of the largest state law enforcement operations in the country.
 It includes troopers who are a central part of a massive border security operation on the U.S.-Mexico border as well as the Texas Rangers, the state's top criminal investigators.
 But the department also has offices across the state that issue driver's licenses.